kalessin/sequential-parser/README.md

 sequential-parser
 =================

-Utility for parsing structured text with text patterns
+Utility to extract structured text using text patterns and a state machine.

+See module docstring and text for usage